TomRegan/jackson-deduction-demo/README.md

-## Sorry Ms. Jackson Demo
+## Jackson Deduction Demo

-Companion to the Sorry Ms. Jackson post at [https://tomregan.github.io](https://tomregan.github.io).
+Companion to the Using Jackson Deduction to Simplify Deserialisation post at [https://tomregan.github.io](https://tomregan.github.io).

 ### Getting Started